-Let's get to know some interesting facts about fauna of Egypt with its different kinds of desert and home animals that are found just in Egypt and its desert.
+Let's get to know some interesting facts about fauna of Egypt with its different kinds of desert and home animals that are found just in Egypt, in South Sinai and its desert.

 There are many kinds of animals living in Egypt.
 Horses, Camels, Buffalos and Donkeys are the most prevalent animals to be found here.
 As for desert wildlife the Gazelles, Nubian Ibex, Jackals, Jerboas and desert Foxes are indigenous to the country.

 Camels are the most famous animals in Egypt.
 For thousands of years camel has been the choice method of transportation throughout this part of the world and for good reason.
 Camel can travel for weeks without food or water, living off the fat and body fluids stored in its hump (the hump also makes a very comfortable seat for the rider).
 There are tow main types of camels:camels with 2 humps and other with just one hump it's called dromedary.The most popular in Egypt is dromedary (Hairier).
 Notice the odd shape of its nostrils, camels can close them up to keep sand from getting in and minimize the loss of moisture.

 The Fennec or desert Foxes are common animals in Egypt, they can be found all over Egypt, but mostly in the desert areas, where they have evolved to fit the life quite well.
 Their small bodies (the Fennec is the smallest fox in the world) minimize the loss of body heat and water.
 Their large eyes and ears allow them to see and hear both predator and prey very easily.
 Fennecs are often kept as pets, and if they are born and raised in captivity can be quite docile.